-Q. What is the investment topic most often brought up by your clients?
+Q: What is the investment topic most often brought up by clients/investors?

 Climate opportunities are still the dominant theme, but this is spreading from clean energy to pollution solutions and food and agriculture.
 With the Russian invasion of Ukraine, the focus on food security appeared of secondary importance to energy security.